klementng/subextractor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Extract Subtitles from media files
+Extract text and image based subtitles from media files using ffmpeg.

+For image / bitmap based subtitiles, it is first converted to pgssub and extracted using [pgsrip](https://github.com/ratoaq2/pgsrip) to srt.
+From srt it is converted to the desired formats.

 ## Installation